pavankumarNagaraju/fastapi-secure-user-m11/README.md

-# FastAPI Secure User Service
+# FastAPI Secure User Service (Module 10 & 11)

-This project is a FastAPI application that implements a **secure user model** using SQLAlchemy and Pydantic, with password hashing, validation, automated tests, and a full CI/CD pipeline using GitHub Actions and Docker Hub.
+This project is a FastAPI application that implements a **secure user model** and a **calculation model** using SQLAlchemy and Pydantic, with password hashing, validation, automated tests, and a full CI/CD pipeline using GitHub Actions and Docker Hub.

-It is built as part of **Module 10: Secure User Model, Pydantic Validation, Database Testing, and Docker Deployment**.
+It is built as part of:

+- **Module 10:** Secure User Model, Pydantic Validation, Database Testing, and Docker Deployment
+- **Module 11:** Calculation Model with Validation, Optional Factory Pattern, and Extended Testing

 ---

 ## Features

+### User Model (Module 10)

 - **FastAPI** application with automatic OpenAPI docs (`/docs`).
 - **SQLAlchemy `User` model** with: